Peugeot 408 Plug-in Hybrid 225 e-DSC7 new car review

 Driving experience

-Though it's now been around for a few years, you might still marvel at the technology on offer in this Hybrid 408 variant, which mates an 81kW electric motor with a 1.6-litre PureTech petrol engine that primarily contributes to total outputs of either 180 or 225hp driving through the front wheels.
-The 12.4kWh battery that powers the motor is supposed to deliver an EAER-rated range of up to 40 miles before the engine cuts in.
+Though it's now been around for a few years, you might still marvel at the technology on offer in this Hybrid 408 variant, which mates a 92kW electric motor with a 1.6-litre PureTech petrol engine that primarily contributes to a total output of 225hp driving through the front wheels.
+The 16.2kWh battery that powers the motor is supposed to deliver an EAER-rated range of up to 50 miles before the engine cuts in.
 Compared to the alternative three cylinder PureTech 130 conventional version of this model, you'll feel the weight of the extra battery package if you start trying to throw the car around.
-But it's a lot lighter than would be the full-electric e-408 model that will probably be offered at some point - you'll need to wait a little for that.
+But it's a lot lighter than is the full-electric E-408 model.

-Like the humbler 1.2-litre PureTech 130 petrol 408 variant, there's an 8-speed EAT8 auto transmission and if you're quick with its steering wheel paddleshifters, rest to 62mph in the 180hp version takes 8.1s en route to 140mph.
-There's an extremely nominal performance gain with the alternative 225hp version (which improves those figures to 7.8s and 145mph): and the gain will, in reality feel even less than that because the two powerplants share exactly the same torque figure of 250Nm.
+Like the humbler 1.2-litre PureTech 130 petrol 408 variant, there's an 8-speed EAT8 auto transmission and if you're quick with its steering wheel paddleshifters, rest to 62mph takes 7.5s en route to 145mph.
+There's a torque figure of 250Nm.
 Semi-autonomous drive tech is offered via a 'Drive Assist Pack' that allows stop-and-go driving in lane and semi-automatic lane changes with the indicator toggle stalk.

 + More